 - Covering blisters with dry bandages.

-- Over-the-counter or prescription creams and ointments containing cortisone
+- Creams and ointments containing cortisone

 - Prescription medications containing corticosteroids, such as prednisone—for severe cases